lpietan/GenoMLizer/README.md

 ```

 #### varPrep
-Prepares the test set file and variant variables for ML model testing with the command mlVar.
-Intended to be used after all feature selection is performed on the training set and before the mlVar command. varPrep has 3 agruments (order matters).
+Prepares the test set file and variant variables for ML model testing with the `mlVar` command.
+It is intended to be used after all feature selection is performed on the training set and before the `mlVar` command. `varPrep` has 3 arguments (order matters).
 ```

 varPrep input_Train.csv input_Test.csv output_Test.csv